The Deer Hunter (1978, Michael Cimino)

 One common argument in defense of The Deer Hunter is that its stylized treatment of the war isn’t the point at all, that it rather is about male friendship.
 To begin with, male friendship is far from a topic that’s desperately in need of further cinematic treatment, and if it must be done it should be done with characters who seem to breathe and exist as real life.
 Although the performances here are a mixed bag — Robert De Niro plays the usual smirking douchebag Robert De Niro role until the war Changes Him and he becomes frowny douchebag Robert De Niro; John Cazale is, as usual, thwarted in his attempts to do anything worthwhile with his material; Christopher Walken reprises his hilarious manic-depressive oddball from Annie Hall except now we’re supposed to take his dead-eyed fatalism seriously for some incomprehensible reason; and Meryl Streep takes the boys’ comically boring abuse with gentle good humor — they are not the problem.
 The writing is the problem.
 It is excruciatingly bad.
 If the silliness and nasty right-wing subtext of the story itself weren’t enough, Cimino has no clue how to create or to develop characters.
 The Deer Hunter is played out like a conversation witnessed from afar; the characters and their private worlds never become remotely familiar to us.
 Instead, we simply watch them as they are operated like puppets, doing their best to appear “typical” and “all-American” and to sell this complete lie of Vietnam as a primarily American tragedy, indeed as America as something to celebrate in light of the war rather than something to spit at for its role in all of this.

 What’s incredible is that Cimino clearly believes he’s providing his audience with therapy, catharsis with his Hallmark pap.
 His presentation of real inner lives is limited to things like an (admittedly ballsy) excruciatingly long shot in which a car stops, starts, turns around, and starts again while it’s being chased by a man caught in a tired fratboy joke.
 He ends up with a movie that’s crushingly superficial.
 His idea of characterization is to show a man dipping a Twinkie in mustard and talking about it.
 He’s playing games here with a group of archetypes that may as well not exist, yet he somehow expects them to function as vessels for us.
 We’re even deprived of the opportunity to explore how the war changes the men in any kind of depth, since we’re thrown into chaos unexpectedly.
 Thereafter, the more things happen to these people, the less engrossed we are; there’s so much business, but when the story itself is so ridiculous and audaciously saccharine, what utility can its supposed consciousness hold for us?
-I’m sure if Walken’s Nick were here, he’d have some crazy monologue about trees or something to try and explain it all to us, and it’d sound really deep and shit and would mean absolutely fucking nothing, just like this empty, putrid trifle of self-pitying macho aggression.
+I’m sure if Walken’s Nick were here, he’d have some crazy monologue about trees or something to try and explain it all to us, and it’d sound really deep and would mean absolutely fucking nothing.

 [Contains a few sentences from a review originally posted in 2006.]